 Commsec Pocket vs Vanguard Personal Investor

 Vanguard personal investor is also a very easy to use platform to use.
 You can invest brokerage and management fee free if you buy only vanguard products.
-Nothings perfect though, unlike with RAIZ and Commsec pocket, it is not currently possible to automate your investments with Vanguard personal investor.
+Nothing’s perfect though, unlike with RAIZ and Commsec pocket, it is not currently possible to automate your investments with Vanguard personal investor.
+It is possible to direct debit or recurrently deposit your savings into the Vanguard cash account, but you still have to manually press “invest” for each purchase.

 Commsec Pocket Review Summary